Skip to main content

 Trinity Menu Trinity Search

-You are here Programmes > Postgraduate > Postgraduate Applied Social Data Science (MSc/PG Diploma)
+You are here Programmes > Postgraduate > PG Diploma in Applied Social Data Science

-What is the Applied Social Data Science programme?
+What is the Postgraduate Diploma Applied Social Data Science programme?

-The Applied Social Data Science programme at Trinity College Dublin offers both an MSc and a Postgraduate Diploma, as well as an MSc top-up option for graduates of the Postgraduate Diploma programme.
-This one-year, full-time programme is designed to equip students with the skills and knowledge necessary to apply data science techniques to real-world social problems, such as poverty, inequality, and social exclusion.
+The P.Grad.Dip in Applied Social Data Science programme at Trinity College Dublin is a one-year, full-time programme designed to equip students with the skills and knowledge necessary to apply data science techniques to real-world social problems, such as poverty, inequality, and social exclusion.

 Graduates of the Applied Social Data Science programme will be well-equipped for a wide range of careers in the public, private, and nonprofit sectors, including data scientist, social media analyst, policy analyst, and market researcher.
 In addition, they may be well-suited for roles in government agencies, think tanks, and advocacy organizations.
 The programme also provides a strong foundation for further study at the doctoral level in a wide range of social science disciplines.